 Within a reasonable period of time, the Fund will determine whether the order is a QMCSO and notify the participant and each child named in the order of the determination in writing.
-If claims are submitted to the Plan on behalf of the child or children named in the order while the Fund is determining whether the order is a QMCSO, the Plan will suspend payment of any benefits that are due until the order is determined to be a QMCSO, children covered by the QMCSO will become covered Dependents of the participant named in the QMCSO as of the first date to which the QMCSO applies, as if the participant enrolled them in the Plan and paid any required payments as of that date.
+If claims are submitted to the Plan on behalf of the child or children named in the order while the Fund is determining whether the order is a QMCSO, the Plan will suspend payment of any benefits that are due until the order is determined to be a QMCSO.
+If the order is determined to be a QMCSO, children covered by the QMCSO will become covered Dependents of the participant named in the QMCSO as of the first date to which the QMCSO applies, as if the participant enrolled them in the Plan and paid any required payments as of that date.